lewtds-forks/sterne-framework/README.md

 #### Building libsfml

+Download the [source code tarball][1] and extract it anywhere you like.

-This command should install all build-time dependencies (thanks to the __Debian Games Team__ <pkg-games-devel@lists.alioth.debian.org>):
+Install all build-time dependencies using this command (thanks to the __Debian Games Team__ <pkg-games-devel@lists.alioth.debian.org>):

 	sudo apt-get build-dep libsfml-dev